 the "ought" rule is applies to a fixed number of words whereas

 the "-ed" rule is general and can apply to any verb.
 Children

 one ever says hatch-haught on the analogy of catch-caught.

 Given the ubiquity of exceptions in language, a general solution

 must be found.
-Furthermore, some deficiencies in the
+Furthermore, some deficiencies in

 also call for a principled distinction between noise and

 the formal solution was worked out in 2002, it took many years

 Chapter 1: Border Wars

 tension between rules and exceptions, and productivity, in

 language.
 Why this has remained an unresolved question and how

 it has poisoned the water for so long.

 Chapter 2: The Indispensability of Rules

-A review of statistical facts of language especially morphology and
+A review of statistical facts of language especially morphology

+productivity.
 Contrary to popular beliefs, productivity

 judging from the now extensive cross-linguistic studies of

 Chapter 3: The Tipping Point